bogdan-szabo-sociomantic/ocean-1/README.rst

   to the ``Map``/``Set``/``BucketSet`` constructor.
 It is also possible to use the built-in pool implementation and only customise the allocation method by deriving from ``BucketSet.FreeBuckets`` and overriding ``newElement()``.

-``ocean.util.log.Stats``
-  * ``PeriodicStatsLog`` constructor now expects a second delegate, which is called after each stats log line is written.
-The delegate is optional (can be null).
-It can be used, for example, to reset transient values in the struct being logged.
-  * ``PeriodicStatsLog`` value delegate must now return a pointer to the struct to be logged.
-This avoids making an unnecessary copy of the struct.

 ``ocean.io.console.AppStatus``
   The protected printExtraVersionInformation() can be overridden by derived